thu-coai/SafeUnlearning/README.md

-# Safe Unlearning
+# Safe Unlearning <!-- omit from toc -->

-This is the codebase for our paper [Safe Unlearning: A Surprisingly Effective and Generalizable Solution to Defend Against Jailbreak Attacks]().
-The proposed Safe Unlearning method demonstrates surprising effectiveness and generalization ability to defend against jailbreak attacks.
+This is the codebase for our paper [Safe Unlearning: A Surprisingly Effective and Generalizable Solution to Defend Against Jailbreak Attacks](https://arxiv.org/abs/2407.02855).
+We propose Safe Unlearning to effectively unlearn harmful knowledge in Large Language Models (LLMs).
+Safe Unlearning demonstrates surprising effectiveness and generalization ability to defend against jailbreak attacks.
 Our experiments show that using only 20 raw harmful questions **without any jailbreak prompt during training**, our solution reduced the Attack Success Rate (ASR) in Vicuna-7B on **out-of-distribution (OOD) harmful questions wrapped with various complex jailbreak prompts** from 82.6% to 7.7%.
 This significantly outperforms Llama2-7B-Chat, which is fine-tuned on about 0.1M safety alignment samples but still has an ASR of 21.9% even under the help of an additional safety system prompt.
 This also significantly outperforms supervised fine-tuning (SFT), which has an ASR of 66.6%.
 Moreover, Safe Unlearning could well maintain general performance.
+Please refer to our [paper](https://arxiv.org/abs/2407.02855) for more details.

 The defense and general performance:
 ![performance](imgs/train_sample_num.png)